 We recognise that corruption can facilitate and perpetuate modern slavery by enabling exploitative conditions and creating vulnerabilities in supply chains.
 Instances of bribery and abuse of power can contribute to the persistence of forced labour, while eroding ethical cultures within organisations.
 Effectively addressing one issue requires tackling the other.
 In 2023 we delivered a series of in-person and online anti-bribery and anti-corruption training sessions throughout the Asia-Pacific region which covered Australia, New Zealand, Malaysia and the Philippines.
 These sessions were specifically tailored to critical business functions in each of the jurisdictions including finance, procurement, human resources and logistics with a total of 115 attendees.
-The purpose of the sessions was to educate and equip employees in pivotal positions with the tools to combat corruption and champion a culture of integrity, contributing to a supply chain that is ethically resilient and proactive in reporting and preventing instances of corruption and exploitative behaviour such as modern slavery.
+The purpose of the sessions was tools to combat corruption and champion a culture of integrity, contributing to a supply chain that is ethically resilient and and exploitative behaviour such as modern slavery.